-The academy undertakes minimal fundraising.
+The Academy undertakes minimal fundraising.
 This is carried out by the children elected to the School Council and involves making and selling food items; table top sales, making book marks and badges etc. and selling the items to parents and children in the school.
-The money raised is used to fund projects put forward by the pupils e.g. outside reading area - books and beanbags; climbing wall, outside clock etc.
+The money raised is used to fund projects put forward by the pupils which in the past have included: outside reading area - books and beanbags; climbing wall, outside clock, etc.